Call for papers

 Accessing the journal

 SCEAA members receive copies of The Social Educator direct to their inbox.
+The journal is available for download through research platforms EBSCOhost Education Source Ultimate and Informit A+ Education.
 The Editorial Board

 Latest Issue 41(1) March 2023, 40th Anniversary Edition